JawollJan/SpriteSheetMaker/README.md

 ## ⚙️ How this works?
+1. Assigns action to relevant objects i.e. objects which are affected by that action
-1. Iterates over each action frame by frame
+2. Iterates over each action frame by frame
-2. (If Auto Camera) Calculates bounding box based on objects to capture
+3. (If Auto Camera) Calculates bounding box based on objects to capture
-3. (If Auto Camera) Sets camera according to bounding box
+4. (If Auto Camera) Sets camera according to bounding box
-4. Renders image & stores into a temp folder based on action as sub folder & frame number, The folder structure is as such:
+5. Renders image & stores into a temp folder based on action as sub folder & frame number, The folder structure is as such:
    ```
    SpriteSheetMakerTemp/
    ├── 0_Idle/